-The US Small Business Administration offers Economic Injury Disaster Loans (EIDL) through an existing program to support small businesses affected by the COVID crisis.
-The SBA has expanded the program and will defer payments on existing disaster loans through the end of the year.
-In addition, a $10,000 advance on the loan is available immediately upon application.
+The US Small Business Administration offers Economic Injury Disaster Loans through an existing program to support small businesses affected by the COVID crisis.
+An advance of up to $10,000 on the loan is available immediately upon completion of the application.
 This advance does not have to be repaid.
 Businesses with up to 500 workers can borrow as much as $2 million at a 3.75% interest, and nonprofits can borrow at 2.75%.
 Learn more.

 For all existing Accion Serving Illinois & Indiana clients, we are offering a 90% reduction in your monthly loan payment for the next three months.
 SBA borrowers receive 100% reduction for six months per the CARES Act.
 Click here to request this option and to learn more.

 The Spanx by Sara Blakely Foundation donated $5 million to support female entrepreneurs in the wake of COVID-19 and teamed up with GlobalGiving to establish the Red Backpack Fund.
 Majority women-owned businesses and nonprofits with annual revenues less than $5 million are eligible to apply for a $5,000 grant.
 Applications are due on August 10.
 Apply today.

 The Small Business Relief Initiative was started by GoFundMe to help small businesses that have been affected by the COVID-19 pandemic and empower their communities to rally behind them.
 Supporters can donate to the Small Business Relief Fund, which will issue $500 matching grants to qualifying businesses that raise at least $500 on GoFundMe.
 Learn more.